 - Energy-efficient improvements

 - Decks, patios or porches

 Read more about the cost to build a deck.

 Poor uses of a home improvement loan with no equity

-Before adding a wood deck or a sunroom, check out Remodeling magazine’s latest Cost vs. Value Report to see what home upgrades will get you the most bang for your renovation dollars.
-You might save money on overpriced upgrades that won’t ultimately add value to your home.
+Before adding a wood deck or a sunroom, check out Remodeling magazine’s latest Cost vs. Value Report to see which home upgrades will get you the most bang for your renovation buck.
+You can save money if you avoid overpriced upgrades that won’t ultimately add value to your home.

-Government-backed renovation loans typically prohibit the following home improvements for no-equity loan products:
+Government-backed renovation loans typically prohibit the following home improvements for no-equity loans